-- Students may contact the Disability Services Coordinator in the Office of Academic Success (Bagby 207) for information or guidance.
+- Students may contact the Disability Services Coordinator in the Office of Disability Services (Student Health Center, 101) for information or guidance.

-- Employees may request to have a service animal as a workplace accommodation through the college's ADA Coordinator in Human Resources (Cabell 201).
+- Employees may request to have a service animal as a workplace accommodation through the college's ADA Coordinator (Student Health Center, 101).

-- Guests may be accompanied by a service animal when participating in programs and accessing services without requesting an accommodation, but are welcome to contact the college's ADA Coordinator (Cabell 201) for information or guidance.
+- Guests may be accompanied by a service animal when participating in programs and accessing services without requesting an accommodation, but are welcome to contact the college's ADA Coordinator (Student Health Center, 101) for information or guidance.

 - Service Animal

 A service animal is any dog that has been individually trained to perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purpose of the definition.

 The work or tasks performed by the service animal must be directly related to the individual's disability.
 Tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, pulling a wheelchair, or retrieving dropped items.
 The crime deterrent effects of an animal's presence or the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.
 Dogs that are not trained to perform tasks that mitigate the effects of a disability and any animal that is used purely for emotional support, comfort, or companionship are not considered service animals.

 In accordance with applicable laws and on a case-by-case basis at the request of a qualified disabled person, Hampden Sydney College may make an exception for a miniature horse or another assistance animal that does not meet the ADA definition of a service animal.
 For information about exceptions, please speak to one of the contacts listed above.